IbrahimTanyalcin/I-PV/README.md

 I-PV aims to unify protein features in a single interactive figure.
 It is easy to generate and highly customizable.
 Data is checked and then plotted.
 When you publish figures with I-PV, I recommed you also post the files in the datatracks folder as supplementary.
 In I-PV, what you see is what you get, and also it makes sure others can get what they see.
-Below is a sample output:
+Below, you will see a sample output.
+Now, there is interactive, but than there is [INTERACTIVE](http://i-pv.org/EGFR.html)...

 ![alt tag](https://github.com/IbrahimTanyalcin/I-PV/blob/master/sample.png)